armory/docs-cdaas/content/en/deployment/add-context-variable.md

 linktitle: Add Context Variables at Deploy Time
 weight: 10
 description: >
-  Add new context variables from the command line or in your GitHub Action.
-These variables are injected into your canary analysis and webhook triggers.
+  Add new context variables from the command line or in the Armory CD-as-a-Service GitHub Action.
+CD-as-a-Service injects these variables into your canary analysis and webhook triggers.
 categories: ["Deployment", "Guides"]
 tags: ["Deploy Config", "Context Variables"]
 ---

 ## How to add new context variables

 You can add new context variables at deployment time by using the `--add-context` argument on the command line or from within your [Armory CD-as-a-Service GitHub Action]({{< ref "integrations/ci-systems/gh-action" >}}).
-Armory CD-as-a-Service adds the new context variables to webhook triggers and canary analysis steps in any deployment constraint.
+CD-as-a-Service adds the new context variables to webhook triggers and canary analysis steps in any deployment constraint.

 The value of the `--add-context` argument is a comma-delimited list of key=value pairs.